-Top Secret: From Ciphers to Cybersecurity: Traditionally secretive government intelligence agencies will need to be more transparent to continue to function in today's digital world and protect against cyber threats by winning the confidence των πολιτών, προειδοποίησε ο επικεφαλής της υπηρεσίας κατασκοπείας GCHQ of the United Kingdom.
+Top Secret: From Ciphers to Cybersecurity: Traditionally secretive government intelligence services need to be more transparent in order to continue to operate in the modern digital world and protect against cyber threats by gaining public trust, warned the head of the UK's GCHQ spy agency.

 Its director GCHQ, Jeremy Fleming, made the remarks at the opening of a new exhibition at the Science Museum in London, which explores the history of encryption, encryption and cybersecurity from World War I to the present day.

-The opening of the exhibition Top Secret: From Ciphers to Cybersecurity coincides with GCHQ's 100th anniversary and allows the general public to view documents, machinery and objects from the history of the Secret Service over the past 100 years.
-Needless to say many of the exhibits were hidden behind closed doors for too many years.
+The opening of the exhibition Top Secret: From Ciphers to Cybersecurity coincides with the 100th anniversary of the founding of GCHQ and allows the general public to see documents, machines and artifacts from the history of the Secret Service over the past 100 years.
+Needless to say, many of the exhibits were hidden behind closed doors for many years.

 "I welcome this transparency because the world has changed, it is no longer enough to operate secretly.
 We need to gain the trust of the people we seek to protect, "said Fleming, who said transparency was key to GCHQ's success.